nvictus/pqdict/README.md

 - O(log n) insertion of a new item

 In addition, an internal dictionary or "index" maps items to their position in the heap.
-This index is synchronized with the heap as it is manipulated.
+This index is synchronized with the heap as the heap is manipulated.
 As a result, `PQDict` also supports:

 - O(1) lookup of an arbitrary item's priority key